 Is sports betting legal in Oregon?

-Yes, in fact, sports betting was never illegal.
+Yes, sports betting was never illegal.
 Oregon was able to offer Sports Action, an NFL parlay game, through the PASPA decision.
 It only removed the game because of a potential NCAA lawsuit.
-Once PASPA was deemed unconstitutional, Oregon was quick to return to its roots of sports betting.
+Once PASPA was deemed unconstitutional, Oregon was quick to return to its roots in sports betting.

 Is there a mobile betting option in the state of Oregon?

-Yes, there is a state-sponsored mobile betting app called Scoreboard.
-It’s a legal app that offers players a great gaming experience and superior security.
+Yes, there is a state-sponsored mobile betting app operated by DraftKings.
 It’s the only legal app in the state.

 How old do you need to be to bet on sports in Oregon?

-Yes, there are eight land-locked sportsbooks in the state.
+Yes, there are eight retail sportsbooks in the state.
 The only places that can offer physical sportsbooks are tribal casinos.
 Commercial casinos are unable to offer sports betting in the state.
-The sportsbooks in tribal casinos launched before the Scoreboard app.
+The sportsbooks in tribal casinos launched before the lottery app.